Administrative & Event Planning Intern

 - Assisting Communications & Strategic Development Manager with donor research and Salesforce organization

-- Assisting Executive Director with small administrative tasks
+- Assisting CEO with small administrative tasks

 This position will be what the intern makes of it– depending on the number of hours they’re able to commit, their responsibilities can expand to include what they’re experienced or interested in.
 If so inclined, the intern could be involved in: communications (social media, email), fundraising, research, website design, etc.